Agriculture-Crop and Soil Science, Mechanization - Associate in Science (116)

 - The focus of this course is how to be successful in college.
 Study skills, goal setting, academic planning, time and money management, and information research skills are among the core topics included in this course.
 Within a supportive environment, students will share their college experiences and develop connections with fellow students and SVCC staff.
 1 Semester hour(s) Lecture/Lab Hours: 1 lec/week

 ORA study of some major topics in finite mathematics: interest, annuities, matrix theory, matrix operations, solutions of systems of inequalities, linear programming by graphing and Simplex methods, principles of counting and probability.
 Applications of these topics in the fields of business management, economics, and social science, as well as natural science are included.
-Prerequisite: MAT 121 with a grade of "C" or higher (or appropriate placement score), OR four years of college preparatory high school mathematics with grades of "C" or higher OR Math 3 with a grade of "C" or higher.
-3 Semester hour(s) Illinois Articulation Initiative (IAI): M1 906 Lecture/Lab Hours: 3 lec/week
+Prerequisite: Grade of C or better in MAT 121 OR appropriate placement (see current placement score prerequisite chart) 3 Semester hour(s) Illinois Articulation Initiative (IAI): M1 906 Lecture/Lab Hours: 3 lec/week

 ORA brief course in elementary differential and integral calculus.
 Primarily for students of business, economics and social science, with emphasis on applications.
 Prerequisite: MAT 121 with a grade of C or higher or appropriate placement score, or four years of college preparatory high school mathematics with grades of C or higher OR Math 3 with a grade of "C" or higher.
 4 Semester hour(s) Illinois Articulation Initiative (IAI): M1 900-B Lecture/Lab Hours: 4 lec/week